LukeShortCloud/rootpages/markdown/virtualization.md

 </interface>****
 ```

-Using a tap device (that will be greated to an existing interface) or a bridge will speed up network greatly.
+Using a tap device (that will be assigned to an existing interface) or a bridge will speed up network connections.
 ```
 ... -net tap,ifname=<NETWORK_DEVICE> ...
 ```